ScaledMarkets/dabl/langref/README.md

 and must begin with a letter or underscore.
 In practice, the only place where characters outside this range can occur is in a file path or the name of an external method in a function declaration.

+## Syntax Notation

+This reference uses the following notation:

+[something] - indicates that "something" is optional. something... - indicates that "something" is a sequence of one or more things.
+[something...] - indicates that "something" is a sequence of zero or more things.
+*something* - indicates that "something" is a value such as an identifier, string,, or numeric value.